A Comprehensive Guide to Annualized Income Installment Method for Self-Employed Taxpayers

 Understanding the IRS Underpayment Penalty

-The IRS imposes a penalty if you don't pay enough in estimated taxes throughout the year.
+The IRS imposes a penalty if you need to pay more in estimated yearly taxes.
 This penalty is determined based on several factors:

 • The amount you underpaid.